kernelorg-mirror/docs_docsko_korg/source/pgpkeys.rst

 to submit your key to be included in the PGP keyring repository.
 For us to be able to accept it, it must have at least one signature from someone whose key is already in that repository, so we can trace each key's trust lineage to the head maintainer (Linus Torvalds).
+Use the :doc:`ksmap` to find developers who can sign your key.

 Getting the pgpkeys.git repository
 ----------------------------------